 This is not the same type of thick, dark yellow that accumulates on the neck/chin of cornsnakes.
 In fact, the accumulated yellows can easily be seen on caramels.
-Some have little or no extra yellow, and it is unclear whether this is simply the result of selective breeding, an influence of the caramel trait, or the result of a secondary trait.
-However, it seems likely that it is the result of caramel acting in a codominant manner with the wild type allele.
+Some have little or no extra yellow wash, and it is unclear whether this is simply the result of selective breeding, an influence of the caramel trait, or the result of a secondary trait.